Danish Zehen's Death: Maulvi Bad-mouths Danish, Calls Him 'Drunkard'; Says He Was Living With GF!

 Maulvi Questions Youngsters!

 He asked, "Can these 4.5 lakh followers save him from the wrath of the Almighty?
 Google maps can show you roads and lanes of the world, but it won't tell you the route to heaven."
-He asked whether people have downloaded any app that answers about ‘kabr'?
+He also asked whether people have downloaded any app that answers about ‘kabr'?

 Danish’s Instagram Reinstated